 First of all, let us understand how our digestive system works.
 I will try to explain this in as layman a language as possible.

-Our human body produces about 22 different digestive enzymes.
+Our human body produces about 22 known digestive enzymes.
 These enzymes are essential for healthy digestion, yet it is a nutritional compound that is most neglected.
 Unfortunately, most people lack these enzymes in their bodies due to the poor choices of food we take, and the way food is prepared that deplete the enzymes.

 Enzymes can be replenished by eating the right foods.
 They are found in abundance in fresh plant foods: grains, fruits and vegetables.
 When God created fruits and vegetables, He had packaged the necessary enzymes to digest the particular nutrients in that fruit.
 For example, in a juicy sweet fruit, there is sucrase, the enzyme required to digest sucrose.
 In fibrous foods there is, packaged together, cellulase to digest them.
 In grains there is maltase, to digest malt, and so on.